-Board members may submit agenda items for a future Board meeting during the "Future Agenda Items" section of a Board meeting or directly to the Board Chair 15 days prior to a Board meeting.
-To the extent possible, the Board Chair will calendar each Board member's request on a future Board meeting.
+Board Members may submit agenda items for a future Board meeting during the "Future Agenda Items" section of a Board meeting or directly to the Board President up to two weeks after a Board meeting.
+To the extent possible, the Board President will calendar each Board Member's request on a future Board meeting.

-In the event of a conflict, the Board Chair shall make the final decision.
-The Board Chair will work with the Executive Officer to finalize the agenda.
+In the event of a conflict, the Board President shall make the final decision.
+The Board President will work with the Executive Officer to finalize the agenda.

-If a Board member requests an item be placed on the agenda, and that request can not be complied with at the immediate upcoming meeting, then the requested agenda item shall be placed on the next regularly scheduled meeting and shall never be postponed more than two meetings.
+If a Board Member requests an item be placed on the agenda, and that request cannot be complied with at the immediate upcoming meeting, then the requested agenda item shall be placed on the next regularly scheduled meeting and shall never be postponed more than two meetings.